Veterinary Medicine

 Credits 2.0

-A practical look at dog and cat behavior and how it can be understood.
-This course will emphasize the role the private practitioner plays in assisting clients with pets displaying undesired behaviors and how to provide clients with assistance other than offering referral.
+This elective course takes a practical look at dog and cat behavior and how it can be understood.
+The role the private practitioner plays in assisting clients with pets displaying undesired behaviors and how to provide clients with assistance other than offering referral with be emphasized.

 VMEDG 1322: Foreign Animal Diseases